FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 Syringe Pumps

 Two models of syringe pump are available: the Ossila Single Syringe Pump and the Ossila Dual Syringe Pump.
-In addition, if you are looking to use your syringe pump in your thin film fabrication process, our spin coater and syringe pump bundles offer excellent value.
+In addition, if you want use your syringe pump to standardize your thin film coating processes, our spin coating kit offers excellent value.
 We also sell multiple syringe pump accessories, all of which are available to buy worldwide either online or via our customer support team.

 Browse Syringe Pumps and Accessories